valera-rozuvan-archive/simple_rbac/README.md

 2.)
 In the file 'protected/config/main.php', a few sub-arrays should be modified.

 a.)
-Setup Yii where to find new models, and also use Simple RBAC module:
+Instruct Yii where to find Simple RBAC model classes, and tell Yii of the existence of the module:

     ...
     'import' => array(